 Earlier this week Ford Motor Company announced to that they would be recalling almost 1.5 million Lincoln and Ford vehicles.
 The main culprit appears to be the 2011 – 2013 F-150 trucks that contain 6 speed transmissions.
-According to press releases, the faulty downshift to first gear has caused 5 accidents thus far, plus a concern of whiplash injuries.
+According to press releases, the faulty downshift to first gear has caused 5 accidents thus far, plus a concern of whiplash injuries and whiplash treatment.
 Approximately 1.48 million F-150 vehicles will be recalled

 It is important to point out that auto accidents caused by auto defects are completely different than your normal car accident caused by another driver’s negligence.
 If the evidence shows that a car crash was caused by a defect in the vehicle (as described above in the F-150 trucks), then the injured party can make a claim or ultimately file a lawsuit based on the auto defect.
 The complaint will include a count in their complaint against the auto maker alleging the auto defect caused the accident and the resulting damages.
 In Illinois, a plaintiff must plead and prove that (1) the injury or damage resulted from a condition of the product manufactured or sold by the defendant, (2) that the condition was an unreasonably dangerous one, and (3) that the condition existed at the time the product left the manufacturer’s control.
 This may sound easy on its’ face, but auto makers and other manufacturers of products defend these cases fiercely, specifically by hiring high paid experts to argue that either to product wasn’t unreasonably dangerous or it didn’t cause the injuries in question.
 It is important to consult with an attorney if you believe you were injured by an auto defect.